-It was when I was taking a photo of the sunset in Ibiza that I realised that I was the only one creating a silhouette of all the other people taking sunset photos and selfies – everyone else was just shooting the sun – a sunset photo that could literally be anywhere.
+It was when I was taking a photo of the sunset in Ibiza in 2016 that I realised that I was the only one creating a silhouette of all the other people taking sunset photos and selfies – everyone else was just shooting the sun – a sunset photo that could literally be anywhere.

 Think about what you include in the scene, make it interesting, visually balanced.
 Frame the subject to draw the eye in.
 Wait for the right moment – if you have an awesome composition, wait for the right subject to enter.

 Don’t chop off heads, feet, tops of things.
 Also try not to leave lots of unnecessary space in the frame – make sure everything contributes to the image and balances nicely.
 Alternatively, negative space is an artistic tool that uses blank space in a photo creatively.

 This is a great way to see more when you visit a new place.
 Look around you.
 What shadows do you see?
 Any interesting ones?
 Any cool patterns forming from things around you?
 Also, lines are a great way to draw the viewer to the subject.
 In photography circles we call them “leading lines” to draw the eye to the spot you want the viewer to look at.

 Here is a backstreet in Ibiza Town where three local ladies were hanging out chatting while their laundry dried in the breeze.
 This snapshot of local life tells more of a story than a photo of a beach that could be anywhere.

 Below is a little girl brushing her doll’s hair.
 I took a few photos of this scene – getting closer and closer – but I prefer the one without her face, as it leaves something to the imagination and makes it a bit more obscure and intriguing.
 Every photo I took included the whole street and the women walking away and the laundry, as it all adds to the scene.
 Without those elements the photo wouldn’t be as interesting.
 Allow the viewer’s eye to move around the scene constantly spotting new things.

 This might not be a technically perfect photo, but it shows real life, and is amusing to look at

-7. Tell a story – take photos of each other doing everyday things, rather than posed shots.
+Take photos of each other doing everyday things, rather than posed shots.
 They’re so much more interesting and certainly unique.

 The key to a silhouette is underexposure – your camera’s auto settings will automatically lift the exposure of the trees (making the trees and sky brighter).
 To underexpose, set your camera on manual and make the shutter speed faster until the photo looks right.

 This photo of the milky way was taken with the camera on the ground so I could get the trees in to add context – a sense of place.
 The settings were a high iso and slow shutter speed of several seconds – I think this photo was around 15-30 seconds.
 Set the camera in place (I used magazines to tilt the camera up), press the shutter and don’t move the camera while it’s taking the photo.

 Put the camera in manual and change the shutter speed to around half a second.
 Hold the camera very still – rest it on something if you can.

 Look for bright spots and interesting shadows

 12. Play with reflections

 Have you woken up to a rainy day?
 Don’t hide in the hotel bar, get excited about the opportunity to take awesome creative photos!

-14. Get down – getting lower down gives your photo a different perspective and can make the scene change completely.
+Getting lower down gives your photo a different perspective and can make the scene change completely.

-15. When sharing your holiday photos, curate them carefully.
+When sharing your holiday photos, curate them carefully.
 This means choosing the best photos without lots of similar ones and only showing those.
 This will give each image more impact than subjecting your friends to 20 photos of a cocktail.

 Most importantly, enjoy taking photos!